godnik0154/Stock-Price-Predictor/README.md

-# Stock-Price-Predictor
-   Backend Development Webcube Infotech, Virtual Nov 2021 - Dec 2021 My work was to design the whole back-end of the E-commerce platform, designing APIs, Deployment along with database, Deployment on Heroku.
-It helped with learning new skills like 3rd Party CLI Prisma and use it with PostgreSQL.
-StockPredictor VJTI, Mumbai May 2021 - Jul 2021 A tool for predicting Stock Prices after certain interval of time using Deep Learning models and Regression Learning
+A tool for predicting Stock Prices after certain interval of time using Deep Learning models and Regression Learning.